-Jobs at the Hammond River Angling Association
+Jobs at the Hammond River Nature Camp

 ABOUT HAMMOND RIVER ANGLING ASSOCIATION (HRAA): The HRAA’s mandate is to protect and preserve the Hammond River watershed through education, conservation and community interaction.
 This membership-based group is an affiliate of the Atlantic Salmon Federation and the NB Salmon Council, provincial watershed and environmental groups, community organizations and schools throughout the region.
 The HRAA also runs an environmental summer camp, school education programs and community education volunteer activities to promote watershed stewardship.